Himanshu2K21/Connectedness-In-Market/README.md

 # Connectedness-In-Market

 This is a Python code to calculate connectedness between between 'Open' and 'Close' column of a dataset .
-It uses covariance values and then applies ' diebold yilmaz spillover index ' model to make a connectedness matrix.
+It calculates covariance values and then applies ' diebold yilmaz spillover index ' model to make a connectedness matrix.